 It’s an exciting new initiative to help you recognize your talents, pursue your interests, learn professional skills and make the connections that will help you excel in your chosen field.
 Although it is mandatory for all incoming graduate students, some departments have professional development already incorporated into their programs.
 Please check with your department to confirm how this requirement is fulfilled in your program.

 The University of Alberta Professional Development Requirement includes an individualized career plan document called an Individual Development Plan (IDP) and the completion of eight hours of professional development activities inspired by your career plan.

 To help you take advantage of internships and other great professional opportunities available on campus, your IDP must be finalized and reviewed by your supervisor or career mentor:

 - Within 18 months of your program's commencement for full-time doctoral students

 Find, participate, and log the eight hours of PD activities that interest you, proposed, or inspired by your IDP and approved by your supervisor and department.The eight hours of PD activities must be completed:

-- At time of degree completion for master's students
+- By the time of degree completion for Master's students

 - Within the first three years for almost all doctoral students